radsungura/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. ls -l: Display current directory contents in a long format
 4. ls -la: Display current directory contents, including hidden files (starting with .).
 Use the long format
 5. ls -an: Display current directory contents
-6. mkdir /tmp/my_first_directory/: Create a script that creates a directory named my_first_directory in the /tmp/ directory
+6. mkdir /tmp/my_first_directory/: Creates a directory named my_first_directory in the /tmp/ directory
 7. mv /tmp/betty /tmp/my_first_directory: Move the file betty from /tmp/ to /tmp/my_first_directory
 8. rm -r /tmp/my_first_directory/betty: delete the file betty in /tmp/my_first_directory
 9. rm -r /tmp/my_first_directory: Delete the directory my_first_directory that is in the /tmp directory
+10. cd -: Changes the working directory to the previous one